ISSO Immigration Workshops Available in May

 OPT Workshop for F-1 Students Learn about the OPT application process, reporting requirements, employment, and travel considerations.
-The workshops take place from 2:30pm to 3:45pm in SSB3.107 on April 2, 9, 16, 23, and 30.
+The workshops take place from 2:30pm to 3:45pm in SSB 3.107 on May 7, 14, 21, and 28.

 H-1B Cap Gap Relief

 If a U.S. business submitted an H-1B petition on your behalf, you may be eligible to obtain a Cap Gap Status Verification Letter and/or an H-1B Cap Gap Extension I-20 from the ISSO.
+If you receive an extension of your F-1 status with or without employment please remain informed about the status of your application and information the ISSO if it is withdrawn or denied.
 Find more information at the ISSO H-1B Cap Gap Relief webpage.

 F-1 Change of Level